neuefische/web-exercises/archive/css-grid/demo-start/README.md

-# selectors-and-cascading

-## Task

-- Open the `./css/styles.css` file and follow the instructions given there.

-## Notes

-- You only have to touch the `./css/styles.css` file.
+# CSS Grid: Demo Start

+This is the starter of the CSS Grid demo.

 ## Development